equitable-equations/fqar/paper/joss.md

 Although floristic quality assessment dates back to the  1970s [@wilhelm1977], its use has expanded significantly in recent years, in large part due to the creation of a central data repository, [universalfqa.org](https://universalfqa.org/) [@freyman2016universal], where practitioners can easily upload site inventories, select an appropriate species database, and receive numeric assessments in .csv format.
 As of September, 2022, the site provided access to over xxx public assessments from more than 70 databases, covering much of the continental United States and parts of Canada.
 For instance, see [@ladd2015ecological] for Missouri, USA flora, and [@rericha] for flora of the Chicago, USA region.

-The `fqar` packages provides tools for downloading and analyzing floristic quality assessment data using R [@rcore]
+The `fqar` packages provides tools for downloading and analyzing floristic quality assessment data using R [@rcore].

 # Statement of need

 The [universalfqa.org](https://universalfqa.org/) website is calibrated for practitioners in the field rather than data analysts at their desks.
 It facilitates the recording, storing, and publicizing of individual floristic quality assessments and performs calculations of the statistical measures most often cited by land managers and conservation organizations in their reporting, including native mean-C. Still, the reports it generates are poorly-suited for data analysis for any number of technical reasons, including the following:

-- The .csv files it exports include multiple sorts of observations, including assessment-level data like location and weather, raw species inventories, and summary statistics like mean C, all in a single spreadsheet.
+- Exported .csv files include multiple sorts of observations, including assessment-level data like location and weather, raw species inventories, and summary statistics like mean C, all in a single spreadsheet.
 - Descriptors for the various sorts of observations sometimes appear as cell entries, sometimes as header rows, and sometimes not at all
 - Individual cells are formatted inconsistently